FreshSupaSulley/Auto-2FA/TUTORIAL.md

 # DuOSU Setup Tutorial
+Before you can start using DuOSU to login with Duo Mobile, you need to make it one of your devices.
+Just like how your phone approves or denies login attempts, DuOSU will do the same.
+This requires an activation code.
-Here's how to generate an activation code for your DuOSU extension:
+Here's how to generate an activation code for your DuOSU extension (~3 minutes):

 #### Step 1 - Add a new device